 The correlation of observed Atlantic hurricane counts with the ensemble mean of these four realizations is 0.83.
 This value is somewhat higher than one would expect given the correlations with the individual realizations.
-This expectation is based on the hypothesis of a perfect model that responds exactly as does nature to changes in SSTs and the assumption that the observations have the same (1.7 hurricane) noise level as the model, with Gaussian statistics.
+This expectation is based on the hypothesis of a perfect model that responds exactly as does nature to changes in SSTs and the assumption that the observations have the same (i.e., 1.7 hurricanes) noise level as the model, with Gaussian statistics.
 In this case, the correlation of the mean of a 4-member ensemble with another realization has only a 20% chance of being as high as 0.83.
 It is reasonable to conclude that the rms of the observed noise, so defined, is unlikely to be much larger than 1.7 and could be smaller.
-In any case, it is clear that the number of hurricanes per year in the Atlantic has a large component that is predictable from
+In any case, it is clear that the number of hurricanes per year in the Atlantic has a large component that is predictable from SSTs, consistent with the dynamical modeling results of